πͺClear

 Example usage:

-, forcing the element to be positioned below any preceding right-floated elements.
+.clear-rightSets the clear property to right, forcing the element to be positioned below any preceding right-floated elements.

 CSS equivalent: clear: right;